JENIPHER254/JENIPHER254/README.md

 **`Digital Craftsman (Developer/Filmmaker/Creator)`**

 I am a seasoned software developer based in Nairobi, Kenya, with extensive experience in a variety of technologies, including HTML, CSS, SQL, Node.js, React, and Flutter.
 My portfolio includes numerous applications, systems, software solutions, and websites that demonstrate my versatility and expertise.
 With a strong foundation in both front-end and back-end development, I excel at creating user-friendly interfaces and robust, scalable back-end systems.
-My commitment to continuous learning and staying updated with the latest industry trends ensures that I consistently deliver high-quality, innovative solutions. "[ForrestKnight][youtube]" to more than 500k subscribers.
+My commitment to continuous learning and staying updated with the latest industry trends ensures that I consistently deliver high-quality, innovative solutions. "[ BYTESCAPE ][youtube]" to more than 500k subscribers.

    <p align="left">
       <a href="https://www.youtube.com/c/fknight?sub_confirmation=1">